2i2c-org/2i2c-org.github.io/content/blog/2023/us-ghg-center-launches/index.md

 ## International Context

 The international community officially recognized human-influenced climate change at the World Climate Conference (WCC-1) [^worldclimateconference1979] in 1979.
 The [1979 declaration](https://library.wmo.int/viewer/54699/download?file=1979_wcc1-declaration.pdf&type=pdf&navigator=1)is remarkably prescient and detailed.
-A complex and interconnected collection of of scientific and diplomatic activities were catalyzed by WCC-1.
-Some important milestones from this history are captured in the chart and information box below.
+A complex and interconnected collection of scientific and diplomatic activities were catalyzed by WCC-1.
+Some important milestones from this history are captured in the chart and numbered list below.

 ```mermaid
 gantt